Sell Yourself: 10 Expert Tips For Acing Your Next Sales Interview

 5. Look Professional & Be Confident

 This best practice applies to every interview, let alone sales jobs.
-Making a positive first impression with customers, leads and clients is a crucial aspect of any sales position.
+Making a positive first impression with customers, leads and clients is crucial to any sales position.

 “The way you are with me on an interview is probably how you’re gonna’ be on a sales call.”